Hei (Darker than Black): Darker than Black: Gaiden

-The Darker than Black Gaiden OVAs explore Hei's journeys with Yin between the two series.
+The Darker than Black Gaiden OVAs explores Hei's journeys with Yin between the two series.
 While escaping from Okinawa, they pretend to be honeymooners and are attacked by Syndicate's Contractors.
 In the second episode, Hei and Yin go to Hong Kong where Hei keeps noticing Yin's alter ego, Izanami, suggests faking her kidnapping.
 The Contractors are defeated by Hei after Izanami kills a woman who attacks him.
 Amagiri from Evening Primrose rescues them and tells Hei how dangerous Yin's alter ego is.
 Xin-Qi tricks Evening Primrose into attacking Hei while he assumes Amagiri's appearance and escapes with Yin.
 After taking down Evening Primose, Hei joins a group of Contractors to find Yin.
 Yin tries to make Hei kill her; he refuses, and they are separated after an explosion.
-Depressed by Yin's apparent death, Hei remains in a restaurant driking alcohol his hair growing up in the past time.
+Depressed by Yin's apparent death, Hei remains in a restaurant drinking alcohol his hair growing up in the past time.
 However, Hei learns from his informant that Yin is alive; this leads to the events of Gemini of the Meteor.